Skip to main content

 If the only thing that matters is raw power, then a gas trimmer is what you’re looking for, and the Echo is a solid choice.
 Just about anything it touches gets cut.
 It’s actually a case of sometimes seeming too powerful—when I went to cut a piece of bamboo with it, it didn’t just cut the bamboo.
 It sent the pieces flying about 10 feet.
 Getting in and around my shed, it’s strong enough that it can damage the wood as well.
 For most homeowners, a gas trimmer is simply more power than you need.

 Beyond the question of power, this had a few small quirks.
 First is the balance.
-In order to use it comfortably, the motor compartment rests against my elbow.
+To use it comfortably, the motor compartment rests against my elbow.
 And that gets hot.
 Not painfully hot, but enough to notice.
 The second drawback is the volume.
 Gas trimmers are very loud, and the motor only sits about two feet from your ear.
 Finally, like all 2-stroke engines, this one is very smelly, especially on startup.

 Pros